JohnGupta-She/emp_PerfectPurplePetunias/README.md

 * Emily Ortiz

 ## Tests Performed
-* Tested arrays of length {10000000, 50000000, 500000000, 1000000000} with target at the last element each 1000000000 times.
+* Tested arrays of length {100000, 500000, 5000000} with target at the last element each 100 times.
 * Recorded start and end times for each test, finding the difference to find how much time it took to find the target 1000000000 times.

 ## Results
-* Strangely, the first and second test took the longest for LinSearch, taking around 10 ms for the first trial and 20 ms for the second.
-The last two tests took around 2ms each.
-* Testing BinSearch gave around 5 ms for the first test and about 2 ms for each following test.
+* LinSearch took a significant amount of time for each test.
+* LinSearch took a longer time when the array was bigger
+* BinSearch took a short amount of time but time still increased as array size increased

 ## Conclusions
-* The results show that LinSearch is faster for longer arrays, while taking longer on shorter arrays.
+* The results show that BinSearch will always take longer than BinSearch regardless of the length of the arrays.
-* BinSearch and LinSearch are similar in speed for longer arrays, while BinSearch is faster on shorter arrays.